Assets Author API (2025.04-experimental)

 406

-Unacceptable. indicates that the target resource does not have a current representation that would be acceptable to the user agent, according to the proactive negotiation header fields received in the request.
+Unacceptable.
+Indicates that the target resource does not have a current representation that would be acceptable to the user agent, according to the proactive negotiation header fields received in the request.

 delete/{assetId}